Phonon dressing of a facilitated one-dimensional Rydberg lattice gas: Introduction

 \section{Introduction}

 In the past decades there has been a tremendous progress in the study of dynamical properties of complex quantum many-body systems with cold atoms \cite{Bloch_rev,trap_cold_atoms,Saffmann2010}.
 A significant role has been played by Rydberg gases, in which atoms are excited to high-lying and strongly interacting states \cite{Singer_2005,Greene1,Browaeys2020,Pohl_2009,Bloch2012, Sandia_2016,Bernien2017,Letscher2017,Ahn_2018,Jaksch_2018,Ott_2018,Thompson_2019,Adams_2019,Pfau_2019,Beterov_2020,Lukin2020}.
 Thanks to the strong state-dependent interactions between Rydberg excitations, Rydberg gases constitute an ideal experimental platform for the implementation and simulation of so-called kinetically constrained quantum systems \cite{Blatt2012,Dudin2012,Labuhn2016,Gross2017}.
-The dynamics of such systems is governed by a reduced connectivity between different configurations in the Hilbert space \cite{Lan2018,Papic2018short,Papic2018long,Pichler2018TDVP}.
-Being first introduced for the study of kinetic aspects in classical glassy systems \cite{Fredrickson1984}, they have been shown to possess peculiar dynamical properties \cite{Fac4,Fac3,Banuls_2019,LinMot2}, in relation to nucleation and growth processes \cite{Schempp2014,Fac2,Urvoy2015,Valado2016,Mattioli_2015}, the emergence of non-equilibrium phase transitions \cite{Malossi2014,Marcuzzi2016,Gutierrez2017,Helmrich2020}, localization \cite{Ostmann_2019,LocFac2,LocFac} and the absence of relaxation and thermalization in general \cite{LeroseSurace,SuraceMazza,Verdel_2020,Magoni_bloch_osc}.
+The phenomenology of such systems has been recently explored in several experiments involving bulk Rydberg gas clouds \cite{Urvoy2015} or reconfigurable optical tweezer arrays \cite{Malossi2014,Valado2016,Helmrich2020}.
+The results observed in these experiments can be theoretically explained by the presence of a reduced connectivity between different configurations in the Hilbert space \cite{Lan2018,Papic2018short,Papic2018long,Pichler2018TDVP}.
+Being first introduced for the study of kinetic aspects in classical glassy systems \cite{Fredrickson1984}, kinetically constrained systems have been shown to possess peculiar dynamical properties \cite{Fac4,Fac3,Banuls_2019,LinMot2}, in relation to nucleation and growth processes \cite{Schempp2014,Fac2,Mattioli_2015}, the emergence of non-equilibrium phase transitions \cite{Marcuzzi2016,Gutierrez2017}, localization \cite{Ostmann_2019,LocFac2,LocFac} and the absence of relaxation and thermalization in general \cite{LeroseSurace,SuraceMazza,Verdel_2020,Magoni_bloch_osc}.

 In this work we analyze the influence of lattice vibrations on the dynamics of a kinetically constrained one-dimensional Rydberg lattice gas.
 We focus on the so-called facilitation constraint, in which one Rydberg atom is favoured to (de)excite if only one neighboring Rydberg atom is already excited \cite{Fac1,Amthor,Fac16,festa2021}.
 Being held in harmonic traps, the atoms are subject to lattice vibrations which couple to Rydberg excitations.
 This results in a phonon dressing \cite{Gambetta} that affects the properties of the facilitation dynamics \cite{Vibrational_ryd}.
 Throughout, we consider a parameter regime where the different energy scales involved in the problem are well separated.
 This allows us to employ a perturbative expansion in terms of the coupling constant between the Rydberg excitations (represented by effective spin degrees of freedom) and the phonon modes.
 By integrating out the phonon degrees of freedom, we derive an effective Hamiltonian describing the dynamics of phonon dressed clusters of consecutive Rydberg excitations.
 We investigate its energy spectrum and study the dynamics of phonon dressed Rydberg clusters.
 By using Fano resonance theory, we show that phonon dressing leads to a reduced mobility of some cluster configurations which is caused by the emergence of bound states.
 This effect can be observed in the dynamics of the (Rydberg atom) density making it detectable in experiments.